Nagy Oktoberi Szofosas, Magyar Muhely Galeria MMG, Budapest, (hu) 2017

 ILLDOLL, 14min.
 Animated Film DVD 2003

-oil on panel or canvas / love supreme for a dead regime / (sculpting in oil)
+oil on panel or canvas / dead regime sculpting in oil

 or current and recent demands the work makes of me.